ozgurozmen/ozgurozmen.github.io/_pages/about.md

   gtag('config', 'G-L35CRPKX3F');
 </script>

-I received my Master of Science degree in computer science from Oregon State University, USA and my Bachelor‘s degree in electrical and electronics engineering from the Bilkent University, Turkey.
-I am currently pursuing a PhD degree in the Department of Computer Science at Purdue University under the supervision of Dr. [Z. Berkay Celik](https://beerkay.github.io).
+I am an Assistant Professor in the <a href='https://scai.engineering.asu.edu/'>School of Computing and Augmented Intelligence</a> at <a href='https://www.asu.edu/'>Arizona State University</a>.
 My research interests broadly lie in the area of systems security.
 Through systems design and formal verification, my research seeks to improve security and privacy guarantees in emerging computing platforms.
-My research approach is best illustrated by my work in IoT safety and security.

-<p style="color:blue;"> <b> I will start as an Assistant Professor in the <a href='https://scai.engineering.asu.edu/'>School of Computing and Augmented Intelligence</a> at <a href='https://www.asu.edu/'>Arizona State University</a> in Fall 2024! </b> </p>
+I received my Ph.D. in Computer Science from Purdue University under the supervision of Dr. [Z. Berkay Celik](https://beerkay.github.io).
+My dissertation focused on achieving compositional security and privacy in IoT environments.

 Prospective Students